 Mercury (Hg) Fate and Transport in Aquatic Ecosystems

 The National Aquarium and Johns Hopkins University have jointly funded a postdoctoral fellow for two years to conduct research to determine how mercury bioaccumulates in aquatic ecosystems.
-The results of this research will enable EPA to advance its efforts in developing ambient water quality criteria for methylmercury.
+The results of this research will enable the U.S. Environmental Protection Agency to advance its efforts in developing ambient water-quality criteria for methylmercury.

 Mercury (Hg) in Wild Bottlenose Dolphins

 This toxic metal is thought to adversely impact populations of dolphins and porpoises throughout the world.
-The National Aquarium, Johns Hopkins University, the Chicago Zoological Society, and Mote Marine Laboratory are working together to track mercury through the food chain using the resident dolphin population in Sarasota Bay.
+The National Aquarium, Johns Hopkins University, the Chicago Zoological Society and Mote Marine Laboratory are working together to track mercury through the food chain using the resident dolphin population in Sarasota Bay, Florida.
 The outcome of this project will be the development of models to demonstrate how mercury bioaccumulates at different levels in the food chain and eventually in dolphins.

 Mercury (Hg) in Captive Bottlenose Dolphins

 The National Aquarium and Johns Hopkins University are looking at levels of mercury and methylmercury in fish that are fed to captive dolphins at the National Aquarium, as well as looking at levels of mercury species in captive dolphin tissues.
 This information will enable us to modify the diet of these dolphins, if necessary, to reduce mercury intake.